linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

         echo "Token valid!
 You can now authenticate with SSH.";

         // Mark token as verified
-        $db->query("UPDATE tokens SET verified = 1 WHERE token = '$token'");
+        $db->query("UPDATE tokens SET verified = TRUE WHERE token = '$token'");

-        // Optionally, you can redirect to an SSH login or perform other actions } else {
+        // Optionally, you can redirect the user to an SSH login page or perform other actions } else {
         echo "Invalid or expired token.";
     }